Honda Insight: Technology

 The original Insight had a conventional manual transmission.
-Starting with the 2001 model, a CVT variant of the Insight was available; the CVT is similar to that used in the Honda Civic Hybrid and the Honda Logo.
+Starting with the 2001 model, announced in October 2000, a CVT variant of the Insight was made available.
+The CVT is similar to that used in the Honda Civic Hybrid and the Honda Logo.
 A traditional transmission shifts between a fixed set of engine-to-wheel ratios; however, a CVT allows for an infinite set of ratios between its lowest gear and its highest.
 A feature shared by the two hybrids (and now appearing in others) is the ability to automatically turn off the engine when the vehicle is at a stop (and restart it upon movement).
 Since it is more powerful than most starters of conventional cars, the Insight's electric motor can start the engine nearly instantaneously.
 The Integrated Motor Assist is run by an "Intelligent Power Unit (IPU)", a desktop computer-sized box.
 The Intelligent Power Unit, the Power control Unit, the Electronic Control Unit, the vehicle's batteries, DC-to-DC converter and a high-voltage inverter are all located under the cargo floor of the vehicle, behind the seats.

 Honda increased the vehicle's fuel efficiency using aluminum and plastic extensively to reduce the vehicle's weight.
 The basic structure is a new, lightweight aluminum monocoque, reinforced in key areas with aluminum extrusions joined at cast aluminum lugs.
 Stamped aluminum panels are welded onto this structure to form an extremely light and rigid platform for the drivetrain and suspension.
 The Insight has a body weight less than half that of the contemporary Civic 3-door, with increased torsional rigidity by 38% and bending rigidity by 13%.
 Honda built the Insight with aluminum front brake calipers and rear brake drums, and with a largely aluminum suspension, in addition to standard aluminum wheels; reducing the ratio of un-sprung to sprung weight as well as the total weight.
 The fuel tank is plastic; the engine mounts are aluminum; and the exhaust is a small, thin wall pipe.
 Its compact spare tire is also aluminum.
 The Insight weighed 1847 lb in manual transmission form without air conditioning, 1878 lb with manual transmission and air conditioning, or 1964 lb with CVT and air conditioning.

 The Insight has a coefficient of drag of 0.25.
 The absence of a rear seat allows the body to taper just behind the driver and the rear track is 110 mm (approximately 4.3 inches) narrower than the front track.

 The CVT-equipped Insight is classified as a super-low emissions vehicle.
 The Insight features low emissions: the California Air Resources Board gave the 5-speed model a ULEV rating, and the CVT model earned a SULEV rating – the 5-speed model's lean-burn ability traded increased efficiency for slightly higher NOx emissions.